tjmahr/dissertation/docs/96-app-aim2-models.md

 [vers.
 2.3.1; @brms].

-The orthogonal polynomial features for Time, they were scaled as in Specific Aim 1, so that the linear feature ranged from −.5 to .5.
+The orthogonal polynomial features for Time, they were scaled as in Study 1, so that the linear feature ranged from −.5 to .5.
 Under this scaling a unit change in Time^1^ was equal to change from the start to the end of the analysis window.